anagha-google/s8s-spark-mlops-lab/README.md

+# Scalable Machine Learning with Spark MLLib
-# Customer Churn Prediction featuring Dataproc Serverless Spark and Vertex AI
+## Powered by Dataproc Serverless Spark and Vertex AI

 ### WORK IN PROGRESS